thomasbridge74/100-days-of-nautobot-archive/Day009_Python_Script_to_Jobs_Part_1/README.md

 ![codespace_machine_types](images/codespace_machine_types.png)

-Again, as we stated in the `warnign` box above, s we add more containers to the Codespace environment, you will find the CPU running high during the launch.
+As we stated in the `important` section above, if we add more containers to the Codespace environment, we will find the CPU running high during the launch.
 I have successfully completed the lab with the `2-core` machine types, but I had to wait a while for the CPU to normalize.

 ## Lab Environment Setup

-The Nautobot portion of the lab environment setup will be the same as [Lab Setup Scenario 1](../Lab_Setup/scenario_1_setup/README.md), below is a summary of the steps, please consult the guide for a detailed background if needed.
+The Nautobot portion of the lab environment setup will be the same as [Lab Setup Scenario 1](../Lab_Setup/scenario_1_setup/README.md).
+Below is a summary of the steps; consult the guide for a detailed background, if needed.

 > [!TIP]
-> If you have stopped the Codespace environment and restart again but found the Docker daemon stopped working, please follow the steps in the setup guide to rebuild the environment.
+> If you have stopped the Codespace environment and restart again but found the Docker daemon has stopped working, please follow the steps in the setup guide to rebuild the environment.

 Here is a review of the steps to start Nautobot: